aWildElephant/unoriginal-rdbms/README.md

 ## Next steps

-- Always hash smallest table when executing a hash join
 - Remove filters with always true predicate from the "optimized" plan
 - Fix TODOs
 - Implement a tool to display the plan of a query, implement the explain statement to retrieve the plan without debugging